mfuadj/ccms-wiki/_procedures/index.md

 # Procedures

-Step-by-step medical procedures and clinical techniques.
+Step-by-step medical procedures and clinical techniques for safe and effective patient care.